SpiderDAO/spiderdao_testnet/README.md

     docker run -dit --env-file ./spiderdao_env -p 9945:9945 --name spiderdao_container spiderdaotestnet:latest /bin/bash

     docker exec -it spiderdao_container /bin/bash -c "/home/spiderdao_testnet/spiderdao_testnet/spiderdao_testnet_start.sh"

+# Note About Democracy Pallet
+After careful consideration by the development team, we decided to go with using the runtime pallets route which suits our needs more than smart contracts, especially when we scale up.
+In addition, because of the availability of substrate runtime pallets, we can get flawless upgrades.

 # Credits
 ## Special thanks goes to
 -  https://github.com/polkascan/ as we used both https://github.com/polkascan/py-scale-codec & https://github.com/polkascan/py-substrate-interface repos for our DAO framework development.